I've never met a potato I didn't like, but Crispy Fried Potatoes, also known as Country Potatoes, just might be my favorite way to eat them.

 Using both butter and oil to fry the potatoes gives you the best of both worlds.
 The butter will impart a delicious buttery flavor to the potatoes and the oil will keep the butter from burning.

-How to serve Crispy Fried Potatoes
+How to Serve Crispy Fried Potatoes

 If you give this recipe a try, let me know!
-Leave a comment, rate it, or take a picture and tag it #alittleandalot on Instagram.
+Scroll down to leave a comment and rate it!

 Crispy Fried Potatoes